oveddan/site/content/portfolio/presence/index.md

 weight: 10
 ---

-Presence is a kinetic sculpture that is controlled by a viewer's gaze.
+Presence is a kinetic sculpture that is controlled by a viewer’s gaze.
 It uses a webcam and computer vision to detect where a user is looking, and alters its shape to reflect this focal point.

 <!--more-->

+{{< vimeo 259512916 >}}

 * **[Documentation](/blog/tags/presence)**
 * **[The Code](https://github.com/oveddan/presence)**